Dreaming About Death Isn't Fun — But It's Not Bad

-A few months ago, I had a dream that my mom died.
+A few months ago, I had a dream that my mum died.
 I woke up in a tailspin, sweaty, panicked, and on the edge of bawling.
 I knew it must have been a nightmare, but I still called my mother at 6 a.m. her time just to make sure she was okay.
-She sounded pretty cranky when she picked up, but hearing her voice that morning was more soothing than any Taylor Swift ballad could ever be.
+She sounded pretty grumpy when she picked up, but hearing her voice that morning was more soothing than any love ballad could ever be.

 When someone dies in your dream — whether it’s a loved one or a stranger — it’s almost always upsetting, explains Lauri Loewenberg, a dream analyst.
 You might be wondering if it was a premonition.
 Probably not, Loewenberg says.